nboughton/yapa/README.md

-  add         Load a new RSS feed to the store help        Help about any command list        List feeds/episodes in store play        Play a feed, episode or range/set of episodes update      Update the store
+  add         Load a new RSS feed to the store help        Help about any command list        List feeds/episodes in store play        Play a feed or playlist update      Update the store

 Flags: